 Our children will be young readers, developing the fluency and confidence to successfully comprehend and enjoy a wide range of texts and media.
 They will develop the habit of reading widely and often, for both pleasure and information, and know that reading is an open door to expanding their world and to all other learning opportunities.
 Our children will explore genres and appreciate the work of a wide range of authors, developing preferences and making discoveries.
 They will acquire a wide vocabulary, develop a range of reading strategies, experience unfamiliar settings and unpick hidden meanings.
 They will learn to read and write as an author, to interpret, predict and enjoy reading aloud with developing prosody.
 Above all, they will develop a critical appreciation and love of reading and literature.

-Each school has a well-resourced library that is timetabled for taught use.
+Our well-resourced library is timetabled for use.
 High quality reading displays support learning across the curriculum and inviting book corners foster a love of reading.
 Every opportunity is taken for children to be heard read and to read independently and together; 'book talk' is encouraged and all teachers read to their classes.

 Strategies for developing reading are taught to all children daily.

-Throughout PACE Academy Trust, a strong phonics programme supports the development of reading in each school.
-Schools use well-established schemes and schools invest heavily in supporting resources and CPD.
-In later years, children progress through a reading scheme to age-appropriate texts.
+A strong phonics programme, Little Wandle Letters & Sounds, supports the development of reading.
+We invest heavily in supporting resources and CPD.
+Alongside learnig phonics, children progress through a range of age-appropriate texts.

 Teaching Reading Fluency